 Sterling college offers counseling services free to any of our students.
 The purpose of providing these services is to improve their academic performance and emotional, social, and spiritual well-being.
 Research indicates that students who struggle socially or emotionally are more likely to either drop out of school or transfer.
 We aim to reach out to those students, so that their college experience can be more enjoyable and successful.

-Clinical counseling services are provided by Lydia Butner.
+Clinical counseling services are provided by Lydia Butner and Danika Drake.
 Lydia holds an MA in Mental Health Counseling from Trinity International University and is licensed by the state of Kansas as a Licensed Professional Counselor.
+Danika has an MS degree in Family Therapy from Friends University, and she is a Licensed Clinical Marriage and Family Therapist.

 These services are confidential in nature.
 All records are confidential and separate from any other record on campus.
 The content of all sessions is confidential with these limitations: if there is an immediate or imminent threat of personal harm to self or another person, if there is a report of ongoing abuse to a minor, or if the student is under 18.